iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Nesterov Type Acceleration via Proximal Point Method Part II.md

 \end{aligned}
 $$

-Substituting the above expression into the inequality then we it satisfied
+Substituting the above expression into the inequality then it satisfies

 $$
 \begin{aligned}